What Are the Types of Hernias?

 They’re much more common in men than women, but they’re not limited to adults.
 In fact, surgery to repair them is one of the most common operations for kids and teens.

-With an inguinal hernia, you’ll likely see a lump where your thigh and groin come together.
+With an inguinal hernia, you’ll probably see a lump where your thigh and groin come together.
 It may seem to go away when lying down, but you see it clearly when you cough, stand, or strain.
 If it causes you pain, it may get worse when you bend over, cough, or lift something heavy.

-Femoral: Only a few out of every 100 groin hernias are femoral.
+Only a few out of every 100 groin hernias are femoral.
 They’re more common in older women.
 They are often mistaken for inguinal hernias.

 They bulge into a different area of the groin called the femoral canal.
 You might see a lump right around the crease of the groin or just into the upper thigh.